mgeeky/ProtectMyTooling/README.md

 ## Disclaimer

 Use of this tool as well as any other projects I'm author of for illegal purposes, unsolicited hacking, cyber-espionage is strictly prohibited.
-This and other tools distributed by myself serve professional Penetration Testers, Security Consultants, Security Engineers and other security personnel in improving their customer networks cyber-defence capabilities.
+This and other tools I distribute help professional Penetration Testers, Security Consultants, Security Engineers and other security personnel in improving their customer networks cyber-defence capabilities.
-In no event shall the authors of copyright holders be liable for any claim, damages or other liability arising from illegal use of this software.
+In no event shall the authors or copyright holders be liable for any claim, damages or other liability arising from illegal use of this software.

 If there are concerns, copyright issues, threats posed by this software or other inquiries - I am open to collaborate in responsibly addressing them.